Acer0ni/fetch_takehome/README.md

 }
 ```

-once you have a couple of transactions on the account you can then spend the points by making a POST to `/spend/{accountid}` with the amount of points in the body looking like this
+Once you have a couple of transactions on the account you can then spend the points by making a POST to `/spend/{accountid}` with the amount of points in the body looking like this.

 ```
 {